-What you should also understand is that intolerance can be the result of a shortage of just one enzyme.
-There’s a whole slew of different proteins in red meat.
-If you can handle all but one of them, you’re still going to spend some extra time on the pot.
+You should also understand that intolerance can result from a shortage of just one enzyme.
+There's a whole slew of different proteins in red meat.
+If you can handle all but one of them, you're still going to spend some extra time on the pot.

 Ultimately, a protein intolerance is like any other food intolerance.
 You can relate it to lactose intolerance.
-In both cases, your body can’t digest the food and your large intestine makes you pay.
+Your body can't digest the food in both cases, and your large intestine makes you pay.
 The only difference is the specific chemicals that you struggle to digest.

 In a little bit, we're going to discuss ways to combat meat pains.
 If your problem is a beef allergy, most of those remedies won't help.
 You either need a lot of antihistamines or no beef in your diet.
 Simple remedies don't apply.

 One of the ways you can distinguish an allergy from intolerance is in symptoms.
-A beef allergy can definitely cause indigestion and vomiting.
-It can also cause difficulty breathing, itchiness or rashes.
+A beef allergy can cause indigestion and vomiting.
+It can also cause difficulty breathing, itchiness, or rashes.
 In a lot of ways, beef allergies look like any other allergies.
 Just keep in mind that difficulty breathing should never be taken lightly.
-It is possible for a beef allergy to cause anaphylactic shock, and that’s extremely deadly.
+A beef allergy can cause anaphylactic shock, and that's extremely deadly.
 If you struggle to breathe, go see that hospital.

-Here’s the truly terrifying bit.
+Here's the truly terrifying bit.
 Beef allergies can develop later in life.
 Being able to eat it fine so far in your life is no protection against future allergies.
-The worst part is that these allergies can be caused by an infection.
-There’s a tick in the eastern U.S. that carries a specific disease.
+The worst part is that an infection can cause these allergies.
+There's a tick in the eastern U.S. that carries a specific disease.
 If you catch that disease, one of the common side-effects is red-meat allergies.
 The change is permanent, and in many cases, the allergies are severe.
 If you live anywhere where Lone Star ticks can be found, you take them seriously.
 Those bastards have taken many of our fellow men down.
-Don’t be the next victim.
+Don't be the next victim.

 Other Health Conditions

 Aside from intolerance and allergies, there are almost countless health conditions that can exacerbate beef pain.
 They range from ulcers to stomach cancer.
-We’ll skip the part where we terrify you with an endless list of ways you might suffer or die in the future.
-You can to to WebMD for that.
-Instead, let’s generalize.
-If you have a health condition that affects digestion, the chance that beef is going to hurt you goes up.
-It’s pretty obvious, right?
+We'll skip the part where we terrify you with an endless list of ways you might suffer or die in the future.
+You can go to WebMD for that.
+Instead, let's generalize.
+If you have a health condition that affects digestion, the chance that beef will hurt you goes up.
+It's pretty obvious, right?
 Beef is one of the very hardest foods to digest.
-Keep that in mind if you’re dealing with digestive stuff.
+Keep that in mind if you're dealing with digestive stuff.